-I just came back from dinner at Sushi Stop.
-I’ll be honest, I was liiiittle grumpy today.
-Feeling under the weather (though I’m usually quick to get out of it, knock on wood!).
+I just came back from a sushi dinner.
+I’ll be honest, I was grumpy today.
+Feeling under the weather.

-When I walked in, the waitress (a young, twenty something girl) said enthusiastically in a Disney princess-like voice, “HIIIIIYEE!
+When I walked in, the waitress (a twenty something girl) said enthusiastically in a Disney princess-like voice, “HIIIIIYEE!
 Just one?
-Right over here!”
+Right over here!.”

 She loved her job, life, and you could see it in her interaction with everyone.
 I couldn’t help but smile.

 Something similar happened to me in New Zealand.
-I had lunch with my buddy Felix the other day and unlike most people, he always asks me the most simple, DEEP questions.
-What I mean is that while most people ask, “How was your trip?
+I had lunch with my buddy Felix the other day and unlike most people, he always asks me the most simple best questions.
+While most people ask, “How was your trip?
 How was the weather?
 What did you do?,” Felix will ask something like, “What was the most profound moment of your trip?.”
-That guy . . . he always asks questions that make me think for a minute.

-So I thought for a little bit and then said I think it’s when we first arrived in Rarotonga and went straight to the beach, as I talked about in this blog post.
-Then by the end of our conversation, I realized that was not the most profound moment.
-It was actually not somewhere beautiful, serene, and nature-esque.
-It was at the Auckland airport on my way back to LAX.
+I thought for a bit and then said I think it’s when we first arrived in Rarotonga and went straight to the beach.
+By the end of our conversation, I realized that was not the most profound moment.
+It was actually not somewhere beautiful and serene with turquoise water – it was at the Auckland airport on my way back to LAX.

-I had some NZ dollars left to spend so I was walking around looking for stuff to buy.
+I had New Zealand dollars left to spend so I walked around the airport looking for stuff to buy.
 There was a gelato stand.
 Ding ding ding!
-I already knew what I was gonna get.
-One scoop of coffee in a cone.
-The girl who worked there was around my age and judging from her accent, from somewhere in Eastern Europe.
-She, like the Sushi Stop waitress, had a fat smile on her face, really connected and engaged while she talked, and the first thing she said was, “I like your hat!
-Where are you coming from?!
+I already knew what I was gonna get – one scoop of coffee in a cone.
+The girl who worked there was around my age and judging from her accent, from Eastern Europe.
+She, like the sushi waitress, had the biggest smile on her face, present and engaged while she talked.
+The first thing she said was, “I like your hat!
+Where are you coming from?
 Or where are you going?.”
 I told her about my trip and that I was heading back home to LA.